Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Results

 \subsection{Local scaling}

-Many of the data points in Fig. \ref{fig:MO_cases}, particularly for large $h/L$, correspond to the stability regime and range of heights where local scaling is recommended \citep{Nieuwstadt1984,Sorbjan1986}.
-Accordingly, the results in Figs. \ref{fig:MO_les} and \ref{fig:MO_cases} are re-evaluated in Fig. \ref{fig:MO_local} using local scaling parameters, including for the conventionally neutral LES case.
+Many of the data points in Fig. \ref{fig3}, particularly for large $h/L$, correspond to the stability regime and range of heights where local-in-height scaling is recommended \citep{Nieuwstadt1984,Sorbjan1986}.
+Accordingly, the results in Figs. \ref{fig2} and \ref{fig3} are re-evaluated in Fig. \ref{fig4} using local scaling parameters, including for the conventionally neutral LES case.
 Specifically, the nondimensional gradients $\Phi$ and local Obukhov length $\Lambda(z)$ are now defined using $\overline{u^\prime w^\prime}(z)$ and $\overline{w^\prime \theta^\prime}(z)$ in place of $u_*$ and $\theta_*$.
 For the CASES-99 results in the inset panels, the local fluxes correspond to those computed directly from the sonic anemometers, not the value of the fitted flux profile at the same height.

-As seen in Fig. \ref{fig:MO_local}(a,b), local scaling does not account for the $h/L$ trends observed for $\phi(\zeta)$ in previous figures.
+As seen in Fig. \ref{fig4}(a,b), local scaling does not account for the $h/L$ trends observed for $\phi(\zeta)$ in previous figures.
 There remains a marked discrepancy for the most stable LES case with $h/L=$ 3.5, and local scaling underestimates the buoyancy effects for the conventionally neutral case with $h/L \ll$ 1.
-For the CASES-99 results, there is no discernible difference between $\Phi(z/\Lambda)$ and the previous results in Fig. \ref{fig:MO_cases}(a,b).
+For the CASES-99 results, there is no discernible difference between $\Phi(z/\Lambda)$ and the previous results in Fig. \ref{fig3}(a,b).
+In both Figs. \ref{fig3} and \ref{fig4}, the proposed similarity parameter has lower NMSE values regardless of whether surface or local scaling is employed.
 The improved similarity with $Z$ in previous figures therefore cannot be explained by $Z$ better representing the local nondimensional parameters and their height-dependent properties.

-The CASES-99 data exhibit the same overall trends in Figs. \ref{fig:MO_cases} and \ref{fig:MO_local}, and the proposed similarity parameter has higher $R^2$ values regardless of whether surface or local scaling are employed.
-The only noteworthy effect of the local scaling is a relatively smaller value $R^2 = 0.64$ for $\Phi_h$ in Fig. \ref{fig:MO_local}(d).
-This is attributed in part to larger random error and scatter in the computed heat fluxes, which is mitigated for $\theta_*$ in the surface scaling results by including the full flux profile in the fitting procedure.